NSS Background Remover

 JPG export is available for use cases where file size matters more than transparency, but note that JPG does not support alpha channels — the exported file will use a solid background color in place of the transparent region.
 PNG or WebP are the recommended formats for any workflow where the cut-out will be composited onto another background.

-- Output: PNG (straight-alpha), WebP, AVIF, or JPG (no transparency).
+- Output: PNG (straight-alpha), WebP, or AVIF; JPG is available where transparency is not needed.

 - Privacy: all processing is local — no data leaves the device.
+See Why our background remover never uploads your image — and what that protects.

 Free model and ad support